BoltzExchange/boltz-backend/docs/api.md

 Response object:

-This endpoint returns a JSON object of which each key is the symbol of a chain and each value the estimated fee for that chain denominated in `sat/vbyte`.
+This endpoint returns a JSON object of which each key is the symbol of a chain and each value the estimated fee for that chain denominated in `sat/vbyte` or `GWEI`.

 **Examples:**